Full Veterinary Ophthalmology Diagnostics in Renton & Kirkland

 Northwest Animal Eye Specialists is fully equipped to perform eye examinations and animal eye surgery.
 We also have two types of instruments available to determine the indirect blood pressure of our patients, either suspected as being hypertensive or for anesthesia monitoring.

-We are proud of our state-of-the-art facility and are happy to take you on a tour in person if you are interested.
+We are proud of our state-of-the-art veterinary diagnostic lab and are happy to take you on a tour in person if you are interested.

 Our Ophthalmology Diagnostic Equipment